 The 10 years of Reconstruction gave African Americans a chance to build up a strong and active community.
 Fearing those raucous traveling salesmen, and refusing to pay the $100,000 requested by the railroad, Huntsville chose not to invite the railroad to establish a depot.
-The Railroad went through 8 miles east at Phelps.
+The Railroad was built 8 miles east at Phelps.
 The only remnant is the famous Tilly’s Tapp built in 1873 at a cost of $300,000.
-By the 1880s, the growth of the prison system across the state provided a work force for cotton plantations.
+By the 1880s, prisoners provided a work force for cotton plantations.
 Timber became a profitable business during the turn-of-the-century followed by agricultural products after the World Wars.
 Oil brought great prosperity to Houston and, by extension, to Huntsville.
-The artistic community expanded with the creations of Dan Phillips, with his statue of Sam Houston, and David Adickes who focused on affordable housing from recycled goods.
+The artistic community expanded with the creations of David Adickes, with his statue of Sam Houston, and Dan Philips who focused on affordable housing from recycled goods.

 For your safety, the bus is fully sanitized and disinfected before each tour.
 Masks are available for your use.

 For your special occasions - 12 passenger, limo seating, party van with a dance pole!
 Cooler with cold water.

 One Day Tours

 Historic Tours of Texas is ready to roam with new tours and special custom tours.
 Today is the day to start planning your travel this year, and we are here to help!